 SCAI strongly supports the Improving Seniors' Timely Access to Care Act, (H.R.
-3107) introduced on June 5, 2019, by Representatives Suzan DelBene (D-Wash.), Mike Kelly (R-Penn.), Roger Marshall, MD (R-Kan.), and Ami Bera, MD (D-Calif.).
+3173) reintroduced on May 13, 2021, by Representatives Suzan DelBene (D-Wash.), Mike Kelly (R-Penn.), Ami Bera, MD (D-Calif.), and Larry Buschon, M.D.
+(R-Ind).
 A companion bill has yet to be introduced in the Senate.

-SCAI has joined the Regulatory Relief Coalition (RCC), a group of national physician specialty organizations advocating for regulatory burden reduction in Medicare so that physicians can spend more time treating patients.
+SCAI is a member of the Regulatory Relief Coalition (RCC), a group of national physician specialty organizations advocating for regulatory burden reduction in Medicare so that physicians can spend more time treating patients.
 More information on this important coalition can be found at www.regrelief.org.

 The prior authorization of services by a Medicare Advantage plan requires physicians to obtain pre-approval for medical treatments or tests before rendering care to their patients.
 Unfortunately, this process often leads to lengthy inquires that burden physician staff and delays in-patient care.
+The regulatory burdens of prior authorization have amplified the risks for patients and burdens for practices during the COVID-19 crisis.
 To increase transparency and accountability, and to reduce the burdens of prior authorization in connection with Medicare Advantage plans, the Improving Seniors’ Timely Access to Care Act, would:

 - Establish an electronic prior authorization (ePA) program and require MA plans to adopt ePA capabilities;